Learning Abroad Center

 Asia & Oceania

-Advanced Japanese language students will enjoy the independent student exchange at Hiroshima University, with ample opportunities for cultural integration.
+Practice advanced Japanese language skills at Hiroshima University, with ample opportunities for cultural integration.

 Program Details